-- If you are using a memory manager such as QEMM or 386MAX you need to modify the command line in the CONFIG.SYS file so that the address of the graphics card video BIOS, C000 C7FF, is excluded.
-For example, add "EXCLUDE = C000 C7FF" to the command line. - Remove all unnecessary boards. - Disable shadow RAM. - Ensure that the board is seated correctly and that the card has been installed using the proper utilities. - Try the card in a different system and reset to factory defaults using the IN-STALL program.
-If the card works in another system, the problem is likely due to incorrect configuration.
+- If you are using a memory manager such as QEMM or 386MAX you need to modify the command line in the CONFIG.SYS file so that the address of the graphics device video BIOS, C000 C7FF, is excluded.
+For example, add "EXCLUDE = C000 C7FF" to the command line. - Remove all unnecessary boards. - Disable shadow RAM. - Ensure that the board is seated correctly and that the device has been installed using the proper utilities. - Try the device in a different system and reset to factory defaults using the INSTALL program.
+If the device works in another system, the problem is likely due to incorrect configuration.